 Eco Bear, the local, family-owned biohazard cleaning company, offers a special program for our neighbors who are the unfortunate victims of violent crime.
 We fully understand the unique challenges you face in the aftermath of a violent crime.
 We want to make the cleanup process as easy for you as possible.
 This includes paying the costs associated with crime scene cleaning.

-If you are the victim of a type of crime covered by the California Victim Compensation Board and reside in Southern California, Eco Bear charges a flat rate of $1,000 for crime scene cleaning. $1,000 is the maximum amount CalVCB reimburses for crime scene cleanup.
+If you are the victim of a type of crime covered by the California Victim Compensation Board and reside in Southern California, Eco Bear charges a flat rate of $1,000 for crime scene cleaning. $1,000 is the maximum amount of CalVCB reimburses for crime scene cleanup.

 Payment is due when cleanup is completed.
 We will provide you with a detailed invoice to submit to CalVCB when you seek reimbursement.
 In addition, we provide a series of before and after photos to ensure that your application for reimbursement is fully documented.